Innovation and Discovery in Pediatric Liver Cancer Treatment

 “In this trial, we are studying an immune checkpoint inhibitor known as pembrolizumab in patients who have relapsed or refractory hepatocellular carcinoma (HCC) or an intermediate type of liver cancer between hepatoblastoma and hepatocellular carcinoma called hepatocellular neoplasm, not otherwise specified, or HCN, NOS,” Rangaswami said.
 “Innovative treatments such as this approach and using T cell–directed therapies will hopefully be effective strategies for patients who suffer from relapsed diseases in the future.”

-Rangaswami is also participating in two pilot trials supported by the Children’s Oncology Group Liver Tumor Committee.
+Rangaswami is also participating in the development of two pilot trials supported by the Children’s Oncology Group Liver Tumor Committee.
 Currently in development, these trials offer innovative therapies to patients who have high-risk hepatoblastoma as well as fibrolamellar carcinoma (FLC), a type of primary liver cancer that typically affects adolescents and young adults with no prior history of liver disease.10

 The future of pediatric liver cancer therapy